EDI2XML

 Aug 2013

-(Last Updated On: May 28, 2021)
+(Last Updated On: June 8, 2023)

 This post was updated to reflect current trends and information.

-A technical introduction to EDI
+A Technical Introduction to EDI

-Before I start explaining anything about EDI2XML, I would like to start by giving a more technical introduction to EDI, its usage and its history.
-EDI is an acronym for Electronic data Interchange.
+Before I start explaining anything about EDI2XML, I would like to start by giving a more technical introduction to EDI, its usage, and its history.
+EDI is an acronym for Electronic Data Interchange.
 It has been around for a long time and has been used by retailers and private corporations in several verticals (health, retail, insurance…).
 When people in the business community talk about exchanging “EDI transactions“, they refer to a combination of the following:

 • Structured EDI file format including version, revision, standard…